halcharger/website-allenfirth-info/about.md

 The core principles of his software development philosophy are **simplicity**, **testing** and **automation**.

-> Keep it simple, if a junior struggles to understand what's going on it's probably too complex.
+> Keep it simple, Test everything, Automate always
->
-> Test everything, if it ain't tested, it will break.
->
-> Automate everything, if you have to do it, you will break it.

-__